tahir007malik/adventureWorksDataAnalytics/README.md

 - **SQL**:
   - SQL scripts are used in **Azure Synapse Analytics** to create tables, views, and queries for managing the transformed data and creating insights for analysts.

-- **Azure Logic Apps** (Optional):
-  - Can be integrated for event-based triggers to automate the data pipeline based on external changes, such as new data being pushed to GitHub.

 These technologies come together to form a robust, scalable, and automated data pipeline, enabling efficient data engineering workflows.